Robinlovelace/open-gat/README.md

 <!-- There is a huge amount of overlap between the three ecosystems and, in practice, the prior experience and preferences of transport planners may be more important than functionality. -->

 From a user perspective, Section <a href="#open-source-tools">4</a>
-demonstrates that a wide range tools available.
+demonstrates that a wide range tools are available.
 A potential limitation of the paradigm shift to open source is the time taken to understand which tool or combination of tools is most appropriate particular transport planning tasks.
 This can take time.
 On the other hand, a benefit of the range of free and open options offered is that users are encouraged to think about and better understand the tools they are using rather than blindly using established (and perhaps expensive and dated) ‘tools of the trade.’
 From a *developer perspective*, the community of support and feedback may be more important than current functionality of tools.
 The literature shows that R, Python and QGIS communities have already developed several tools for transport planning that, when combined with other open source solutions, can solve a wide range of spatial transport planning problems.

 Many other tools and communities exist.
 A limitation of the paper is that it is not comprehensive, omitting due to space constraints